shpml/fundamentals/11_chapter/12_assessment.md

 When finished, don't forget to **add**, **commit** and **push** your code to your GitHub repository!

 Now it's time to submit you code!
-Submit your link to your Github repository via [this form](https://ga-immersives.typeform.com/to/UHC5Yp).
+Submit your link to your GitHub repository via [this form](https://ga-immersives.typeform.com/to/UHC5Yp).

 *Don't worry if you had trouble finishing up the memory game.
 Go ahead and submit what you have and you'll be able to review it with your instructor soon enough!*